-The first thing we need to acknowledge in the best practices of referrals is having a strong trainer-client relationship.
-Your client needs to trust you in order to endorse you.
+The first thing personal trainers need to acknowledge regarding the best practices of attracting referrals is having a strong trainer-client relationship with current clients.
+Your clients need to trust you in order to endorse you.
 You need to make them want to refer you.
 Go above and beyond what you are called to do as a personal trainer.
 Don’t just view these people as clients, but as relationships that need to be built up.
 You need to earn referrals.
 They won’t just fall in your lap without giving your clients results or connecting with them.

 There are two major times to ask for referrals from your clients.
 The first is after they have seen results from you working with them.
 A perfect time would be after they have met a weight loss goal.
 They can see that you are good at what you do and will be willing to vouch for you.
 The other time is when you first start meeting with a new client.
 Obviously they have some sort of faith in your services because they have hired you.
 This is the preferred way.
 If you start asking for referrals right from the start, you have set the standard.
 Your client now knows that you will be asking them for referrals and won’t be taken off guard when you do later.

 You don’t want to ask every Joe Shmoe you train to refer you.
 You want your best clients to refer you, the ones that love you and your work!
 These are the people who will be most enthusiastic and sell you the best.
 This can make it a privilege for clients to refer you since you can then tell them that they are one of a select few people who you ask for referrals.
 Rewards can work well too.